dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 a)  Translating data models: performs one translation between the data models once during design time, like translating a YANG model to a RAML/JSON model.
-A single IM can be mapped to a number of different DMs.
+A single information model can be mapped to a number of different data models.
 b)  Translating data between data models implies doing the translation at runtime.